wesley989898/BipedalWalkerHardcore-v2/README.md

 ---

 ## Abstract
-OpenAI gym BipedalWalkerHardcore-v2 is harder than the basic one (BipedalWalker). \n You have to get the reward 300 in 2000 training timesteps.
+OpenAI gym BipedalWalkerHardcore-v2 is harder than the basic one (BipedalWalker).

+You have to get the reward 300 in 2000 training timesteps.